 iReady is a valid and reliable growth measure for Mathematics aligned to the Common Core Standards.
 This adaptive math screening tool covers the main domains of mathematics: Number and Operations, Algebra and Algebraic thinking, Measurement and Data, and Geometry.
-Student results are reported as being on, above or below level.
+Students are assessed according to being on, above or below level.